-Keep in mind that sources relying on volume transfers of information—websites, news broadcasts, texts, e-mails—can have bottlenecks and crashes.
-That’s why it is important to have at least one other source for the information, preferably the District app, FlashAlert Messenger app, Facebook and/or Twitter.
+Keep in mind that sources relying on volume transfers of information—websites, news broadcasts, texts, emails—can have bottlenecks and crashes.
+That’s why it is important to have at least one other source for the information, preferably the District app, text message/Remind, FlashAlert Messenger app, Facebook and/or Twitter.

 Inclement Weather Route Information

 If inclement weather should occur, the District will determine which “Inclement Weather Zones” will be activated to accommodate the existing weather condition.
-These zones can be used for snow, ice, wind, flooding, etc. Your Inclement Weather Zone is listed above.
+These zones can be used for snow, ice, wind, flooding, etc. Inclement Weather Zone Map

 If you live in the higher elevations of the District, you may be required to bring your student(s) down to a “Snow Stop,” as listed on your student’s route.